bekk/bekk-christmas/post/javascript/9-new-features-in-es2019.md

 ## Array.flat() og Array.flatMap()

 ​
-_Array.flat()_ lets us flatten nested lists down to a depth specified by the integer parameter in the function call.
-The parameter can also be omitted and the function will use a default value of 1.
-Equal to calling _flat(1)_.
+_`Array.flat()`_ lets us flatten nested lists down to a depth specified by the integer parameter in the function call.
+The parameter can also be omitted and the function will use a default value of 1, equal to calling _`flat(1)`_.
 ​

 ```js